 We’ve always loved the Walensee and this hike is just another reason to love it even more.
 This 7.5 km hike along the north shore of the Walensee has beautiful views of the lake and mountains.
 The main attraction is the tallest free-falling waterfall in Switzerland, which is very beautiful.
 While some of it is easy going through quiet villages and forest, this hike also has some steep elevation gain and rocky paths.
-So no strollers but an experienced 4 year old hiker will be just fine.
+So no strollers but an experienced 5 year old hiker should be just fine.
 This hike would be lovely anytime of year, but particularly great in spring and fall, when other mountain transport is closed.
 Your journey includes a ferry ride, which has a limited schedule so organize well before heading out.